Skip To Content

 Healthy lifestyle.
 Smoking is bad for bones as well as for the heart and lungs.
 Women who smoke tend to go through menopause earlier, triggering earlier bone loss.
 In addition, smokers may absorb less calcium from their diets.
 Alcohol can also negatively affect bone health.
 Heavy drinkers are more prone to bone loss and fracture because of poor nutrition as well as an increased risk of falling.
 Avoiding smoking and alcohol can also help with managing diabetes.

 Bone density test.
 Specialized tests known as bone mineral density (BMD) tests measure bone density in various parts of the body.
 These tests can detect osteoporosis before a bone fracture occurs and predict one’s chances of fracturing in the future.
-The most widely recognized bone mineral density test is called a dual-energy x-ray absorptiometry or DXA test.
-It is painless: a bit like having an x-ray, but with much less exposure to radiation.
 It can measure bone density at your hip and spine.
 People with diabetes should talk to their doctors about whether they might be candidates for a bone density test.

 Medication.
 Like diabetes, there is no cure for osteoporosis.
 However, several medications are approved by the Food and Drug Administration for the prevention and treatment of osteoporosis in postmenopausal women and men.
 Medications are also approved for use in both women and men with glucocorticoid-induced osteoporosis.